 The Rosendale Allotments, established in 1908, is an 18 acre site owned by The Dulwich Estate on Knights Hill between Herne Hill and Tulse Hill in South London.
 Rosendale Allotments Association was formed by plot holder members.
-There are 480 plots on the site and 500 plot holders, sharers and community groups who live, or are based nearby in South London.
+There are 480 plots on the site and 500 plot holders, sharers and community groups who live in South London or are based nearby.

 Organisation.
 The Association is constituted as an Industrial and Provident Society, registered and regulated by the FCA, and therefore bound by the rules and regulations which govern such bodies.
 The Association is formed by the members who pay a membership fee.